-Thanks to the popularity of gluten free diets, now is a brilliant time to find gluten free snacks on the shelves, or else the ingredients to make your own from scratch.
+Well, thanks to the popularity of gluten-free diets, now’s a brilliant time to find gluten-free snacks on the shelves, as well as the ingredients to make your own GF treats from scratch!

-The only downside to these is how moreish they are!
+The only downside to all these chips is how moreish they are!
 It’s never possible to have more than just one or two at a time!

 No snack stash is complete without crackers.

 Pop on a bit of hummus, avocado, whatever you’ve got lurking in the fridge or cupboards!